 2. Start Saving for a Downpayment

 A big downpayment makes for a very affordable mortgage and helps both lenders and home sellers have confidence in your ability to follow through with a successful home purchase.
 So you want your downpayment amount to be as big as possible.
 There are first time home buyer programs but typically you’ll want to try to have a 20% downpayment.
-Make a separate savings account just for downpayment and think of saving into it as a near-future reward for yourself.
+There are some simple tricks to saving like opening a separate bank account just for downpayment that will help you save as much as possible.

 3. Get House-Huntin’